microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-04.md

 - Make sure the Landing Page URL is set to point to your application landing page
   - This can be set on the emulator "Config" page or as an environment variable (see Learning resources)
 - Navigate to `http://localhost:3000/` and click the "Resolve Token" button
-  - Confirm that a suitable http error code is logged to the console and a message displayed in the UI
+  - Confirm that your app does not crash, a suitable message is displayed and the error is logged to the console
 - Navigate to `http://localhost:3000/?token=` and click the "Resolve Token" button
-  - Confirm that a suitable http error code is logged to the console and a message displayed in the UI
+  - Confirm that your app does not crash, a suitable message is displayed and the error is logged to the console
 - Navigate to `http://localhost:3000/?token=abc` and click the "Resolve Token" button
-  - Confirm that a suitable http error code is logged to the console and a message displayed in the UI
+  - Confirm that your app does not crash, a suitable message is displayed and the error is logged to the console
 - Visit the emulator "Marketplace Token" page and set
   - `offerId` to "flat-rate"
   - `planId` to "flat-rate-1"